Quansight-Labs/python-moa/docs/introduction.rst

 ============

-Python-moa (mathematics of arrays) is an approach to a high level tensor compiler that is based on the work of `Lenore Mullins
+Python-moa (mathematics of arrays) is an approach to a high level tensor compiler that is based on the work of `Lenore Mullin
 <https://www.albany.edu/ceas/lenore-mullin.php>`_ and her
 `dissertation
 <https://www.researchgate.net/publication/308893116_A_Mathematics_of_Arrays>`_.
 A